tmeijn/dotfiles/NOTES.md

 8. Install Timeshift with `sudo apt install timeshift`
 9. Follow the prompts, making sure that the snapshots include the home directory of the newly created user
 10. System should now be ready for Chezmoi...

-#### Notes after first install

-* Teams for linux needs deb package on GitHub releases for arm64

 #### Notes after first speedrun